bharath969/Car-Defects-Identifier/README.md

 ### Install requirements
   pip install -r requirements.txt
 ### Run the jupyter/collab file
-  Create the yaml file hero for yolo train the model here
+  The notebook creates the yaml file and train the model

-### run the gradio app
+### Run the gradio app
   Both app.py and app1_l.py are gradio app(littel ui change)